The Science of Detraining: How long you can take a break from the gym before you lose muscle mass, strength, and endurance

 If I don’t lose muscle after 2-3 weeks of detraining then why do I look smaller?

 This is most likely because your muscle glycogen and water stores become smaller (Costill et al., 1985; LaForgia et al., 1999; Mujika and Padilla, 2000; Mujika and Padilla, 2001; Nielsen et al., 2010).
 The good news is that glycogen levels and water stores will quickly refill once you start training again (Ribero et al., 2014).
-Glycogen loading increases muscle CSA (hypertrophy) and lower body limb circumference (Nygren et al., 2001).
+Glycogen loading increases muscle CSA (size) and lower body limb circumference (Nygren et al., 2001).

 When do you lose endurance capacity?